sookinoby/mxnet-ccn-samples/README.md

 # Data exploration visualization
 # This gives better understanding of the data

+# Data exploration visualization
+# This gives better understanding of the data

 import matplotlib.pyplot as plt from matplotlib.figure import Figure
 # Visualizations will be shown in the notebook.